Ricston/mule-transport-netty-publisher/README.md

 WELCOME
 =======
-This is the Mule transport implemente using Netty (http://netty.io) that supports Publish/Subscribe on raw TCP.
+This is a Mule transport implementation using Netty (http://netty.io) that supports Publish/Subscribe on raw TCP (from a high level perspective, its like JMS topics, but with limited functionality, for example, there is no transaction support, and there it no external broker).

 Developed by Ricston Ltd (www.ricston.com).

 To compile and package from source, just execute: mvn package.
 This will also generate the Mule Studio plugin.